Home / Know Your Rights / Minnesota

 Minnesota Common Interest Ownership Act (MCIOA)

 The Minnesota Common Interest Ownership Act (MCIOA), Minn.
 Stat.
 Chapter 515B, is one of the most comprehensive HOA frameworks in the Midwest.
-Modeled on the Uniform Common Interest Ownership Act, MCIOA gives the board authority to levy reasonable fines only after notice and a hearing before the board or a committee (§515B.3-102(a)(11)), grants access to association records (§515B.3-118), protects member meeting rights (§515B.3-108), and limits board authority (§515B.3-103).
-Critically, a recent MCIOA amendment explicitly states fines are not liens and cannot be enforced as assessments — your HOA cannot foreclose over unpaid fines alone.
+Modeled on the Uniform Common Interest Ownership Act, MCIOA gives the board authority to levy reasonable fines only after notice and a hearing before the board or a committee (§515B.3-102(a)(11)), grants access to association records (§515B.3-118), and limits board authority.
+In 2026, Governor Walz signed the "Homeowners Association Bill of Rights" (Chapter 82, SF1750/HF1268), with most provisions effective May 13, 2026 — adding new attorney-fee protections, a private right of action with potential punitive damages, mandatory HOA registration with the state, and a new free Ombudsperson office for dispute resolution.
+Minnesota also has one of the stronger statutory solar protection laws in the country.
 This gives Minnesota homeowners more specific statutory arguments in any HOA dispute compared to states with weaker or more CC&R-dependent laws.

 Your Key Rights Under Minnesota Law